awegmann/FlipCase/readme.md

+# On Thingiverse

+You can find this design on Thingiverse: [Flip Case by an10nn - Thingiverse](https://www.thingiverse.com/thing:2565771)

 ## Intention

 I was looking for a box for playing cards (for Settlers of Catan), but didn't find what I was looking for.
 So I thought, this would be a good reason to lean OpenSCAD and make a customizable box.